NeurodataWithoutBorders/nwbinspector/README.md

-A set of tools to help inspect NWB files for compliance with [NWB Best Practices](https://www.nwb.org/best-practices/).
+A set of internal tools to help inspect NWB files for compliance with [NWB Best Practices](https://www.nwb.org/best-practices/).

 ## Usage for PyNWB inspection